renpy/renpy/sphinx/source/build.rst

 Calling the build.documentation function with patterns marks files matching those patterns as documentation.
-Documentation files are included twice in a Macintosh application - both inside and outside of the application itself.
+Documentation files are included twice in a Macintosh application—both inside and outside of the application itself.

 For example, to mark all txt and html files in the base directory as